Giskard-AI/giskard/docs/guides/installation_app/index.rst

-🌐 Run the Giskard Server
+🌐 Run the Giskard Server (on-premise)
 ===============

 Complementing the `Giskard Python library <../installation_library/index.md>`_, the Giskard server is the app that you can install either **locally**, on your **cloud instance** or on `Hugging Face Spaces <install_hfs/index.md>`_.
 The Giskard server offers a bunch of features such as: